-In my most recent book, Keys for Deliverance, I wrote a chapter on deliverance from destructive words.
+In my book Keys for Deliverance, I wrote a chapter on deliverance from destructive words.
 This is a topic that is more important than we realize.

 I was speaking at a deliverance seminar one time and part of my teaching covered breaking the power of word curses.
 I began to describe the power of words either to bless or to curse, and how words can be demonically inspired and have an assignment from the enemy.
 As I was sharing this, a man sitting near the front began to cry.
 I could tell that something was being stirred up.
 During the ministry time, he came forward for prayer and was delivered of an evil spirit as someone from the ministry team prayed for him.
 After the meeting, he shared his story.

 This man had been a pastor for several years, but his church went through some turmoil and tension on the leadership team, and he eventually left.
 During this time, the man who took his place as pastor spoke slanderous words about him publicly.
 God revealed to him during my teaching that those words were a curse, and he was set free from the demonic assignment that came with the false accusations and slander!